open-estuary/github-blog-source/source/_posts/D02-hacking-manual.md

 ### how to restore the UEFI when UEFI doesn't work
 Actually D02 can restore two UEFI in case of failure in the default UEFI.you can resore UEFI in the follow way:
-<1>Power off the board and disconnect power supply
-<2>Push the dial swift s3 to the side that has silk screen '3'
-<3>Power on and enter UEFI SHELL
+1.Power off the board and disconnect power supply 2.Push the dial swift s3 to the side that has silk screen '3' 3.Power on and enter UEFI SHELL
-<4>IP address config
+4.IP address config

 	ifconfig -s eth0 [IP.address] [mask] [gateway]
   	eg. ifconfig -s eth0  192.168.10.4 255.255.255.0 192.168.10.1

-<5>Push the dial swift s3 to the other side that has no silk screen 's'
-<6>Burn UEFI file for BIOS as above part
+5.Push the dial swift s3 to the other side that has no silk screen 's' 6.Burn UEFI file for BIOS as above part
 Then you have updated your failture BIOS.Then D02 enters the UEFI SHELL.
-<3>Update UEFI files
+7.Update UEFI files
 a.IP address config

 	ifconfig -s eth0 [IP.address] [mask] [gateway]
   	eg. ifconfig -s eth0  192.168.10.4 255.255.255.0 192.168.10.1

-b.Burn UEFI file for BIOS
+b.Burn BIOS file

-	provision [server.IP] -u [user.name] -p [passwd] -f [UEFI.fd] -a [address] eg. provision 192.168.10.102 -u sch -p aaa -f D02.fd -a 100000 spiwfmem 100000 0000000 200000
+	provision [server.IP] -u [user.name] -p [passwd] -f [UEFI.fd] -a [address] eg. provision 192.168.10.102 -u sch -p aaa -f PV660D02_B903_Release.bin -a 100000 spiwfmem 100000 0000000 300000

 c.Burn files for Trust Firmware